-For five days the crews are challenged with a variety of coastal race courses encouraging tacking duels around the buoys – all set on the deep blue Caribbean Sea and with the ever-present trade winds.
-It’s a picture perfect setting that is enhanced as the evening colours brighten the western sky and the sun-burnt, salt-encrusted, weary sailors make their way to the barbecues, steel bands, and rum punches.
-While hundreds of locals and visitors carry on partying until the wee hours, the crews of the yachts know there is another day of racing out there and so they leave the late night revelry for the others to finish.
+For five days crews are challenged with a variety of coastal race courses encouraging tacking duels around the buoys – all set on the deep blue Caribbean Sea with the ever-present trade winds.
+It’s a picture perfect setting that is enhanced as the evening colours brighten the western sky and the sun-burnt, salt-encrusted, weary sailors make their way to the barbecues, steel bands and rum punches.
+While hundreds of locals and visitors carry on partying well into the evening, many of the yacht crews know there is another day of racing out there and so they leave the late night revelry for the others to finish.

 Antigua Sailing Week receives extensive pre-, during- and post -event coverage in television, radio and print media worldwide.
 Antigua Sailing Week provides an excellent opportunity for its sponsors’ companies to create a significant connection with sailing and the people involved in sailing throughout the world as a result of the extensive editorial coverage given to the event.

 The event also advertises in the following publications :

 • Print – Yachting World, Ontario Sailor, Sailing World, Caribbean Compass, All at Sea.

 • Web – SailingAnarchy.com, YBW.com, Scuttlebutt.com, Sailingworld.com, the dailysail.com.

 • TV/Video – Event videographers Roddy Grimes Graeme and Iain McGlashan of Acquafilms release daily news reports throughout the event and upload to youtube.com and to all websites.